yahayuta/draponquest/README.md

    - Verify image files exist in `src/main/resources/images/`

 5. **Debugging**
-   - All major game logic prints debug output to the console (movement, battle, state changes)
+   - All major game logic prints debug output to the console (movement, battle, state changes, audio events)
+   - Audio system provides detailed logging of sound effects and music playback
    - Use this output to trace and diagnose issues

 ---